-Allows administrator to edit folder structures in the Archive Index
+Allows administrator to edit folder structures in the Archive Allow administrator to change the folder structure of an archive index

-Browser.
+Index Browser.

 Caution: The settings of the Generic user account are used as the default template for creating a new user record.
 It is recommended not to set a password for that user and not check-mark the "Standard user" field